AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Mission - Beacon Heist.md

 	- [ ] "You may have heard that [Nixylanna Vidorant](https://5e.tools/bestiary.html#nixylanna%20vidorant_kftgv), my former partner, is no longer with the Veil.
 We've withdrawn all protection from her and her property."
 	- [ ] "As such, I can provide access to several of her former guards while you are gathering intelligence for your mission."
 	- [ ] "You may also wish to surveil Vidorant herself at her mansion in the Sand-Herald District, or stake out the vault nearby in the Suncut Bazaar."
-	- [ ] "Your target is a magical artifact, a glowing crystal in the shape of a dodecahedron with a golden metal frame.
-Bring it to me so my appraisal team "
+	- [ ] "Your target is a magical artifact, a glowing crystal in the shape of a dodecahedron with a golden metal frame."
 	- [ ] "You can keep a few things for yourself from her collection, but I'd advise against too much distraction.
+Once you have the beacon, bring it to me so my appraisal team can confirm it's not a fake before we hand it back to the Cobalt Soul."
-Nixylanna has been a problem for me for a long time because she is very good at what she does.
-And remember: you cannot trust her."
+	- [ ] "Nixylanna has been a problem for me for a long time because she is very good at what she does.
+Remember, no matter what she says: you cannot trust her."
 - [ ] Gathering Intelligence (what the ex-guards know) - DC 12 Persuasion, 10 gp to reduce to 7
 	- [ ] The basic layout of the vault's second floor, as shown on [[061-08-003.players-map.jpg|map 8.1]]
 	- [ ] The location of the secret door between [area T3](https://5e.tools/adventure.html#kftgv,8,t3%3a%20gem%20room,0) and the building's exterior